- About Us

 Rob Havard (UK)

 Rob is an organic farmer and a professional ecologist working for Natural England as conservation grazing lead advisor.
-Rob speaks from experience, providing practical insight (including on HM mob grazing) to making ecological enhancing productivity happen.
+Rob speaks from experience, providing practical insight (including on Holistic Management mob grazing) to making ecological enhancing productivity happen.

 Wil Armitage (UK)

 Speaking about sustainable milk production and soil / crop husbandry, Wil questions whether organic or conventional dairy farms producing winter milk are sustainable in the future with the increase in feed and fuel costs.

 Klaus Laitenberger (Germany / Ireland)

 Klaus worked as the Head Gardener at the Organic Centre in Rossinver for 7 years, and has published a number of Irish Gardening Books (e.g. Vegetables for the Irish Garden).
 He has grown a diverse range of alternative and novel food crops mainly from the Andes region in South America for many years.